The Joy of Spring

 Crabapple.

 Crabapple.
 There are many varieties of crabapples, but ‘Prairifire’ is one of the best.
 It was the Oklahoma Proven tree of the year in 2007.
 It is disease resistant and not fazed by most of the problems with crabapples.
 Flowers of rose-pink cover the tree as soon as leaves emerge.
 Young leaves go from purple-red to dark green as they mature.
 Branches have red fruit in the winter.
 Mature, 20-25’, trees have a rounded top.
 Plant in full sun as a specimen tree or in a grouping.
-Water extra during periods of extreme heat or draught.
+Water extra during periods of extreme heat or drought.

 Saucer Magnolia.